kylegnally/MyKitchenCounter/README.md

 ### Known issues

-The app currently does not properly extract the nutrition information from the JSON object holding the ingredients requested by the user (it does, however, retrieve the information as a JSON and parses it down to the nested "nutrients" JSON array).
+The app currently does not handle screen rotation and does not allow user to select measures of ingredients.